paulh4x/ComfyUI_PHRenderFormerWrapper/README.md

 #### Animation
 -   **RenderFormer Camera Target**: Creates a camera animation sequence by defining a start and end camera state (position, look-at, FOV).
 -   **RenderFormer Lighting Target**: Creates a light animation sequence by defining a start and end light state (position, rotation, scale, and emission).
+-   **RenderFormer Mesh Target**: Creates a mesh animation sequence by defining a start and end state for a mesh's transformation (position, rotation, scale) and material properties (diffuse color, specular color, roughness).

 #### Utilities
 -   **RenderFormer Mesh Combine**: Combines multiple `MESH` outputs into a single object list.